i2p/i2p.www/i2p2www/spec/proposals/152-ecies-tunnels.rst

 BuildReplyRecord may or may not need to match BuildRequestRecord length if both are preceded by Data block header, TBD.

-Reply Record Encryption for ElGamal Hops
+Reply Record Encryption (ElGamal)
 ----------------------------------------

+As defined in [Tunnel-Creation]_.
 There are no changes for how ElGamal hops encrypt their replies.

 Security Analysis for ECIES + ChaCha20 Tunnel Build Encryption
 --------------------------------------------------------------

-ElGamal does not provide forward-secrecy for Tunnel Build Messages.
+ElGamal does not provide forward secrecy for Tunnel Build Messages.

 AES256/CBC is in slightly better standing, only being vulnerable to a theoretical weakening from a known plaintext `biclique` attack.